 If you have been using low-quality, illegal add-ons to watch TV shows and movies on Kodi, STOP!

-Firstly, they could land you in legal touble.
+Firstly, they could land you in legal trouble.
 Secondly, there are plenty of great, content-packed add-ons that are perfectly legal, so why take the risk?
 Here are the best Kodi add-ons you didn’t know you needed, but should install right now.

-Charge is a new live TV service that’s entirely free to watch.
+Charge is a live TV service that’s entirely free to watch.
 It offers action movies, TV shows, sports, entertainment, and even the occasional series.

 Download the app in Kodi’s official repo.